-- parsing configuration files (methods load() and merge_file()); - validating the loaded values; - instanciating the internal GC3Pie objects resulting from the configuration (methods make_auth() and make_resource()).
+- parsing configuration files (methods load() and merge_file()); - parsing a configuration from a python dictionary (method construct_from_cfg_dict()); - · validating the loaded values; - instanciating the internal GC3Pie objects resulting from the configuration (methods make_auth() and make_resource()).

-The constructor takes a list of files to load (locations) and a list of key=value pairs to provide defaults for the configuration.
-Both lists are optional and can be omitted, resulting in a configuration containing only GC3Pie default values.
+The constructor takes a list of files to load (locations), a python dictionary of sections with key value pairs (cfg_dict), and a list of key=value pairs to provide defaults for the configuration.
+All three arguments are optional and can be omitted, resulting in a configuration containing only GC3Pie default values.
+If locations is not empty but there are no config files at those locations, the constructor will raise a NoAccessibleConfigurationFile exception if cfg_dict is None.